Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `spellFailureSoundEffect`

+*Read-only*.
 The sound effect that plays when a spell fails to cast, and when magic is resisted.
 This is determined only by the spell school.

 **Returns**: